socketio/socket.io-website/source/get-started/private-messaging-part-1.md

 ![Chat](/images/private-messaging-part-1-chat.png)

-Note: any resemblance to an existing product is purely intentional.
+Note: any resemblance to an existing product is purely unintentional.

 We will cover the following topics: